Associate Degree in Nursing (ADN)

 Stacey comes to CWC with a wealth of knowledge in the nursing field.

-Jennifer McCartney specializes in medical surgical nursing and administration with experience in ICU, neuro and the emergency room.
+Jenn specializes in medical-surgical and administration but also has experience in intensive care, neurology, and the emergency department.

-Anne brings over 20 years of nursing experience to the classroom.
+Anne brings more than 20 years of nursing experience to the classroom.

-Cindy Weber is a nursing instructor at our Jackson, Wy outreach.
+Cindy is a nursing instructor at the CWC outreach center in Jackson, Wyoming.

 Liz has a strong background in acute care in rural settings and has spent a lot of time mentoring new nurses.